 The WEBSITE tab is where you can quickly create a FREE Google Website for your business if you do not already have one.
-This is a quickly built site that uses the information from your Google Business Listings.
+This is a quickly built site that uses the information from your Google Business Listing.
 You are limited to use 1 of 10 templates provided by Google and you can make some minor edits.

 This would be a good option if you are a brand new business just getting started with little funds to have a professional site built.

 You should skip this step entirely if you already have a website and have listed the URL in the business INFO section.

 And finally, the USERS tab is where you can add other users to your listing and allow them to make edits.
 This is especially useful if you need your employees to update your hours.
 One of the best things to use your Google Business Listing for is to communicate your hours of operations.
 Users can quickly Google you and find out if you’re open.
 Allowing your employees to manage your store hours ensures that changes are quickly published if you have variable hours.